syncfusion-content/winui-docs/winui/DataGrid/Row_Drag_and_Drop.md

 ### Row Dropping event

-`RowDropping` event occurs when a record is dropping within the target SfDataGrid.
+`RowDropping` event occurs when a record is dropping in the SfDataGrid.
 The `DataGridRowDroppingEventArgs` has the following members, which provide information for the `RowDropping` event.
-* `Cancel` : Gets and sets a value indicating whether the event is Canceled or not.
+* `Cancel` : Gets or sets a value indicating whether the event is canceled or not.
 * `Data` : Gets a data object that contains the data associated while dragging the rows.
 * `DraggingRows` : Gets the records which contains the data associated while dragging the rows.
 * `DropPosition` : Gets a value indicating the drop position which is based on dropped location